ecdg/survey/README.md

 # Survey
-A survey to help you plan your Europe trip with your group, friends, and/or family.
+A survey to help you plan and decide the places to go to in your Europe trip with your group, friends, and/or family.